Avalanche kills 4 at French ski resort

 - Police say 'little hope' of finding survivors

-(CNN)At least four people have been killed after an avalanche buried nine at the ski resort of Tignes in the French Alps, CNN affiliate BMFTV reported, citing mountain rescue officials.
+Paris (CNN)At least four people have been killed and five others are missing after being buried by an avalanche at the French Alps ski resort of Tignes on Monday.

+A spokeswoman at the resort's ski station confirmed the deaths and said the missing were a ski instructor and a family of four, though she did not know if children were among them.

-A mountain guide and eight skiers were swept away Monday in an off-piste part of the resort 2,100 meters above sea level, rescuers said.
+Rescuers said that a guide and eight other skiers were swept away in an off-piste part of the resort 2,100 meters above sea level, CNN affiliate BFMTV reported.

 The avalanche was 400 meters wide and there is "little hope" of finding people still alive, Emmanuel Dubost from the French National Police's general reserve said.

-Rescuers have deployed dog teams and two medical helicopters are on standby for the five people who remain missing.
+A team of 40 rescuers are scouring the area for the missing and have deployed dog teams in the operation.
+Two medical helicopters are also on standby.

 The Tignes resort website had the risk of an avalanche at a significant 3 out of 5 on Monday.
+Travel companies are warning skiers not to go off-piste without a professional guide.

 Tignes is in eastern France close to the Italian border.